Instantaneous blowup for interacting SDEs with superlinear drift: Abstract

 \section{Abstract}

 We consider a system of interacting SDEs on the integer lattice with multiplicative noise and a drift satisfying the finite Osgood's condition.
-We show the instantaneous everywhere blowup for the constant initial profile.
+We show instantaneous everywhere blowup for initial profiles decaying slower than $\exp \left( -\sqrt{\big|\log |x|\big|}\right)$.
 We employ the splitting-up method to compare the interacting system to a one-dimensional SDE which blows up. \\ \\ {\it Keywords:} Stochastic heat equation, blowup, Osgood's condition.\\

 {\it AMS 2010 subject classification:} 60H10, 60H15.